-Caio Piza is an Economist on the Development Impact Evaluation unit in the Development Research Group at the World Bank where he currently leads the impact evaluations in Trade and Competitiveness.
+Caio Piza is an Economist on the Development Impact Evaluation unit at the World Bank, where he currently leads the impact evaluations in Trade and Competitiveness.
 As an applied microeconometrician his interests range from topics such as microfinance to education and labor economics.
 His main research now focuses on understanding the main barriers that prevent firms from adopting technologies that have private and social returns.
 Before joining the Bank, he worked for two years as a consultant at the Inter-American Development Bank in Washington, DC, and about five years as an assistant professor at Universidade Presbiteriana Mackenzie in São Paulo, Brazil.
 He holds a master degree in applied economics from Universidade Federal do Rio Grande do Sul (UFRGS) in Brazil, a master's degree in Development Economics from the University of Sussex in United Kingdom, and a PhD in Economics from the same university.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?

 Thank you for agreeing to provide feedback on the new version of worldbank.org; your response will help us to improve our website.

 Thank you for participating in this survey!
 Your feedback is very helpful to us as we work to improve the site functionality on worldbank.org.